European shares rally on report ECB mulling corporate bonds buys

 "In this context, selling all the rebounds is a good strategy to benefit from the swings."

 The stock has been tumbling in recent weeks on mounting uncertainty over the company after the resignation of chief executive Zeinal Bava from PT's Brazilian partner Oi and reports that Oi could sell its Portuguese assets.
-(Additional reporting by Blaise Robinson in Paris; Editing by Alison Williams)
+(Additional reporting by Blaise Robinson in Paris)